May 22, 2013

 - Maine Governor Paul LePage gave Lapointe (Maine) Lumber his office’s Award for Business Excellence.

-- Deceuninck partnered with Hood Distribution/McQuesten Group to distribute its Clubhouse brand of PVC decking and railing in New England.
+- Deceuninck partnered with Hood Distribution/McQuesten Group to distribute its Clubhouse brand of PVC decking

 - The International Residential Code committee approved The Association of Millwork Distributors’recommended code change to ANSI/AMD 100: Structural Performance Ratings of Side-Hinged Exterior Door Systems and Procedures for Component Substitution.